 4.5.2 Fixed scheme forecasts

 The fixed scheme forecasting results are shown in the left panel of Table 2.
 The first row in Table 2 reports the results for the ETS model.
 This time series model delivers the worst forecasts among all the empirical models.
 The ADL-own model is used as a baseline model to calculate AvgRelMAE which is shown in the second row.
 All the forecasting measures for this model are substantially lower than the pure time series model which indicates the usefulness of the extra promotional information.
 The third row reports the results for the ADL-intra-top5 model which includes extra promotional information from the 5 top sales SKUs intra-category.
-The inclusion of extra information doesn’t improve the forecasting accuracy.
+The inclusion of extra information does not improve the forecasting accuracy.
 The ADL-intra-all model improves the baseline model slightly, while ADL-inter-all model fails to achieve better forecasts over the baseline.
-These results indicate that integrating more information doesn’t necessarily improve the SKU sale forecasts under the fixed origin scheme.
+These results indicate that integrating more information does not necessarily improve the SKU sale forecasts under the fixed origin scheme.
 One possible reason is that the extent of promotional interactive effects among products are time varying and weak at individual SKU level, and the large amount of extra noisy information increases the risk of overfitting and therefore worsens the forecasts.

 [Table 2]

-In the rows 7 to 12 of the Table 2, we can find that all the models include principle components can significant improve the forecasts over the baseline model.
+In the rows 7 to 12 of the Table 2, however,, all the models based on principle components can significant improve the forecasts over the baseline model.
 But integrating more principle components in the model falls to improve the forecasts further.
-Model ADL-inter-PCA(3) which including three principle components for each promotion variable in a category provides the best forecasts for all the evaluation measures.
+Model ADL-inter-PCA(3) which includes just three principle components for each promotion variable in a category provides the best forecasts for all the evaluation measures.

 4.5.3 Rolling scheme forecasts

 In the middle and right panel of Table 2 we report the results for one week ahead and four weeks ahead rolling forecasts.
-In contrast to the results from fixed scheme forecasts, first, all the models under the rolling scheme get significant better forecasts than that of with fixed scheme.
+In contrast to the results from fixed scheme forecasts, first, all the models under the rolling scheme deliver substantially better forecasts than that of with fixed scheme.
 And more importantly, all the models integrating extra information, even only including extra information of the five top sales products, perform better than the baseline model.
-Second, we can see that models integrating raw SKU level information benefit more from the rolling scheme than the models integrating promotional factors.
+Second, we can see that models combining raw SKU level information benefit more from the rolling scheme than the models integrating promotional factors.
 The ADL-inter-all model outperforms all the other models across all measures.
 This is an astonishing result compared to its poor performance in the fixed scheme.
 The results confirm that the extent of promotional interactions among individual SKUs are unstable and dynamic across time periods.
 Third, the factor based models also perform pretty well though they are not the best.
 Considering they also perform well in the fixed schemes, we conclude that they are more robust models than the models without information pre-extraction.
 Fourth, by comparing the forecasting improvements between different horizons, we find the improvements over baseline model become substantially larger as the forecast horizon increases, e.g. the AvgRelMAE is 0.967 in horizon 4 weeks while it is 0.975 in horizon 1 week for the best performance model.
 This is in consistent with the results from Huang et al. (2014).

 [Figure 4]